 Michigan Tuition Grant (MTG) is available to undergraduate students and is based on financial need for use at non-profit colleges and universities in Michigan.

-Awards are restricted to tuition and mandatory fees — up to a maximum of $2,400 per academic year, subject to available and approved funding.
+Awards are restricted to tuition and mandatory fees — up to a maximum of $2,800 per academic year, subject to available and approved funding.
 For priority consideration, submit your application by March 1 deadline.

 For more information, contact the Michigan Tuition Grant program,